CECS-491A/my-academic-pyramid/PasswordChecking/Service Layer/ReadME.md

 # Service Layer
 ## About
-This repository contains the code for single services.
+This repository contains the code for stand alone services.
 ## Directory Structure
 * HttpClients
   * This folder contains the interface and implementations of an Http client that communicates with third party servers.